 If you create any files in the /myvol directory in the container, you will see them in S3 (try running

 date >mydate).
 They can be shared among containers by referring to the same name.

 It is important to note that the buckets are used in order to bring storage to Docker containers, and as such places a prefix to the stored files of /data.
 We will see that this affects how we access the S3 storage.

-In the next installment, we are going to explore more of the docker plugin behavior and how to further control access...
+In the next installment, we will explore more of the Docker plugin behavior and how to further control access.